HUNGHUYNH-prestige/Projet7v3/README.md

 isAdmin = 1 means the user is an administrator isAdmin = 0 means the user is not an administrator

-Do the sql command in the command line interface of MySQL
+Do the SQL command in the command line interface of MySQL
 ```